 Also included with the program is a multi-day excursion in Western Australia which is linked to the topics covered in the the Australian History and Society course.
 Visits are made to many of the important historical and geographically significant areas of Western Australia.
 It is also a goal of this excursion to introduce students more directly to the Aboriginal culture as well as make connections to Australian's Benedictine heritage.

 Other UNDA courses offer academic excurions as a part of their curriculum.
 Many students have taken advantage of the archealogical digs which accompany the Introduction to Archaeology course.

 Students will also have a study break during which they may choose to explore other areas of Western Australia.
 Many students will also spend time on the Eastern Coast of Australia in Sydney, Melbourne or Cairns.
 This is oftentimes most economical when done before arriving in Fremantle or after the conclusion of the semester.

 Students live in dorm-like accommodations called the P&O Hotel.
 This is located in the heart of downtown Fremantle, close to the academic buildings of UNDA.
 The P&O Hotel is a refurbished hotel which now includes student rooms (double occupancy), shared bathrooms, living areas, and cooking facilities.
 Students will have access to wireless internet and several computers in the residence hall.

 Australia runs on the southern hemisphere's academic calendar which begins in mid-February.
-The approximate program dates for the CSB/SJU fall semester are mid-July to late November and mid-February to late June for spring semester.
+The approximate program dates for the CSB/SJU are mid-February to late June for spring semester.

 For more information on the Program Fees for this program, please refer to the Australia program brochure.
 Another great resource is the Financing your Experience brochure.
 This brochure includes estimates of what past participants spent on this program, along with information regarding scholarships and financial aid for study abroad.